-A special kind of box is $\c$ center.
-This one also can have attributes.
+A special kind of box is $\c$ can have attributes.
 When one or more are set these plus the currently set attributes are bound to the resulting box.
 In regular $T_EX$ these centered boxes are only permitted in math mode, but in LuaMeta $T_EX$ there is no error message and the box the height and depth are equally divided.
 Of course in text mode there is no math axis related offset applied.